StepanBambestikov/EnsembleTauResetStrategy/README.md

 1. Clone this repository
 2. Install the required dependencies using `pip install -r requirements.txt`
 3. Set up your environment variables (API keys, etc.)
-4. Run `python main.py` to execute the strategy
+4. Run `python main.py` to execute the strategy with the ensemble approach
+5. Alternatively, use the Jupyter notebook for an interactive exploration of the strategy's behavior

+## Usage

+You can run the strategy using either:
+- The standalone Python script (`main.py`) for automated execution
+- The Jupyter notebook for interactive exploration, visualization, and experimentation with the ensemble parameters